bharathwajv/ui_core/README.md

 ## Features

-Here is a small glipse
+Here is a small glimpse